Broman3113/the-weather/README.md

 ## About The Project
 <img src="project-image.png" alt="weatherPage">
-A project written on React that uses the OpenWeatherMap API to get the current and history weather conditions for a city.
+The Weather project written on React that uses the OpenWeatherMap API to get the current and history weather conditions for a city.
 Also includes a search feature API to find the weather for any city.
 This project uses a lot of features from the React framework and more,

 Such as:

 * React
 * React Router
-* React MaterialUI
+* React Plugins
-* Thunk, Redux, Hooks, Context, and more
+* Thunk, Redux, Hooks/Custom Hooks, Context, and more

 ### Main features:
 * Fake authorisation that stores in LocalStore